 - Why Are They Important to Understand?

 - Example of a Simple Organizational Life Cycle Model

 - Additional Perspectives on Life Cycles

-Start-up organizations, team and internal practices are like this, too.
-Often, founders of the organization or program and its various members have to do whatever is necessary just to stay in business.
+Start-up organizations, teams, and internal practices are like this, too.
+Often, the founders of the organization or program and its various members have to do whatever is necessary just to stay in business.
 Leaders make highly reactive, seat-of-the-pants decisions.
 They fear taking the time to slow down and do planning.

 Experienced leaders have learned to recognize the particular life cycle that a system is going through.
 These leaders understand the types of problems faced during each life cycle.
 That understanding gives them a sense of perspective and helps them to decide how to respond to decisions and problems in the workplace and their lives and the workplace.

 That understanding also suggests the priories that they need to soon address in order to evolve to the next stage.
 Systems that do not evolve often stagnate or decline between stages.
 Symptoms can be unclear priorities, unclear roles, increasing frustrations and conflict, and people leaving the organization.
 If the understanding of the life cycle is not known, then these problems are often not resolved.

 When discerning the particular stage that a system is currently in, it does not depend on the age of the system.
 Rather, it depends on the nature of its current activities.
 For example, if the activities are mostly unplanned, high reactive, and decisions are made primarily by certain personalities rather than by plans and policies, then that organization is operating more like an early-stage organization.

 Life cycles of social systems are so important to understand that there has been an increasing number of suggested frameworks and models for life cycles.
 Here is one simple model to further enhance your understanding of life cycles.
 In this example, the focus is on an organization-wide social system.